DD2480group1/assignment2/README.md

     - Test that the email is sent successfully by checking that the sent boolean is set to be true
     - Test that emails can't be sent to invalid email_ids

-## History of Past Builds
-We did not manage to finish this, but we managed to finish parts of it.
-All the code related to build history lies in the branch "database".
-If it would be possible to complete the code for this criteria after the deadline we would like to do so.

-We managed to store the history of builds in local files.
-Each repo gets its own file in the ``db`` folder.
-But we did not have time to show it in a nice way like a web page and give the history nor individual builds unique urls.
-It is however possible to get the build history of a project encoded as JSON by making HTTP get requests to the DatabaseServer.
-It is listening on localhost:8082 and started when along with the SkeletonCode server.

-Either the entire history of a repo or a specific commit.
-To get the entire history of the repo ``foo`` you would go to http://localhost:8082/``foo``.
-To get a specific commit with id ``x`` you would send a GET request to http://localhost:8082/``foo``/``x``.

-We are only storing builds of our own repo ("assignment2"), so the only meaningful url to got to is http://localhost:8082/assignment2.

-## Grading
-We are aiming for P+, by implementing the
-1. P7 - CI feature, we partly succeeded in making the CI keep the history of past builds, but we did not finish it completely
-2. P9 - Property (SE), that is most of our commits are linked to an issue describing the commit
-3. P8 - We have been very creative and proud with our work, as none of the members had any prior knowledge and we have worked collectively to achieve this.

 ## Contributions -
 Everyone has contributed to the project and there has been a lot of pair programming.